Mariano Bernardini: Paganese

 Born in Naples, Bernardini started his career in the Paganese youth team.
-On 4 September 2016, Bernardini made his professional debut in Serie C for Paganese Calcio 1926 in a 2–1 away defeat against Matera, he was replaced by Raffaele Stoia in the 57th minute, in that season he was also an unused substitute 3 times.
+On 4 September 2016, Bernardini made his professional debut in Serie C for Paganese in a 2–1 away defeat against Matera, he was replaced by Raffaele Stoia in the 57th minute, in that season he was also an unused substitute 3 times.

 Genoa

 On 31 January 2017, Bernardini was signed by Serie A side Genoa with an undisclosed fee.

 Loan to Paganese

 On 21 July 2017, Bernardini returned to Serie C club Paganese on a season-long loan deal.
 On 30 July he made his debut for Paganese in a 6–0 away defeat against Trapani in the first round of Coppa Italia, he played the entire match.
 On 2 September, Bernardini played his first match in Serie C for Paganese in this season, a 2–0 away win over Cosenza, he was replaced by Thadee Alvaro Ngamba in the 59th minute.
 On 25 February 2018, Bernardini played his first entire match for Paganese, a 1–0 home defeat against Fidelis Andria.
 Bernardini ended his season-long loan to Paganese with 14 appearances, including only 6 as a starter.